smcgann99/node-red-cosine-similarity-plus/README.md

 - The name of the node displayed on the screen.

+### 🎚️ **Threshold**

+- Results with a value equal to or above the specified threshold will be returned.
+Set the threshold to 0 to include all matches.

 ### 📂 **Vectors**

-- File or context path of file or variable, that contains another array of vector arrays.
-This will be compared with the input vector array.
+- File or context path of file or variable, that will be compared with the input vector array.
 Cannot be empty.

 ---

 ## **Output**

-### Array of Cosine Similarity Arrays
+### 📌 **msg.payload** → `Array`

-- The output is an array of cosine similarity arrays.
-Each cosine similarity array is similarity between vector of input and vectors of file/variable.
+- The output is an array of name objects.
+Each containing the orginal source image file and percentage similarity to the input vectors.

+### ⚙️ **msg.cosineConfig** → `Object`
+- The configuration used for the calculations.

 ---